Managing risk and performance helps us to prioritise areas that need more attention and resources and also highlights where we’re doing well.

-The two are closely linked: a risk that’s increasing often means that performance may worsen.
-The council therefore takes an integrated approach to managing risk and performance: using the right information at the right time to take a view of risk across the organisation and to consider the impact on corporate performance, feeding this into our Best Council Plan and other strategy-setting and decision-making.
+The two are closely linked, a risk that’s increasing often means that performance may worsen.
+We therefore take an integrated approach to managing risk and performance, using the right information at the right time to take a view of risk across the organisation and to consider the impact on corporate performance, feeding this into our Best Council Plan and other strategy-setting and decision-making.

 The Best Council Plan is supported by a range of other plans and strategies, each with their own detailed key performance indicators and performance management arrangements.
 Progress against these supporting plans is published throughout the year as part of Executive Board, Scrutiny Board and partnership board papers.

-The council has risk management arrangements in place across the organisation which feed into a corporate risk register.
+We have risk management arrangements in place which feed into a corporate risk register.
 The register houses the most significant, cross-cutting risks that could impact on the outcomes we aim to deliver as set out in the Best Council Plan.
-These risks can be internal or external facing:
+These risks can be internal or external facing.

-- External risks are those that could affect the city – its people, communities, businesses and infrastructure – where the council has a role, often in partnership, to mitigate them
+External risks are those that could affect the city – its people, communities, businesses and infrastructure – where we have a role, often in partnership, to mitigate them.